 purpose of encouraging the good People of this state to vote against the

 Judicial Accountability Amendment.
+The Resolution states:

+Amendment E was drafted by a resident of California.
 Even if this were true, if a California resident found a cure for cancer,

 would the Legislature be against South Dakotan's using it?
 The automobile